Abdelhak-ai/coffee_sales_dashboard/README.md

 It includes **data cleaning**, **visualizations**, and **business insights** — all performed in **Excel**.

 ## Key Features
-- Data cleaning of raw coffee transaction data
+- Data cleaning of raw coffee transaction data.
-- Power Query, Pivot tables and dashboards for sales analysis
+- Power Query, Pivot tables and dashboards for sales analysis.
-- Visualizations: bar, line and trend charts
+- Visualizations: bar, line and trend charts.
-- Actionable sales insights for decision making
+- Actionable sales insights for decision making.

 ## Dataset
 Data collected from [Visit website](https://www.kaggle.com/datasets/navjotkaushal/coffee-sales-dataset).

 ## Methods & Tools
-- **Excel** for dashboards
+- **Excel** for dashboards.
 - **Power Query** for cleaning and transforming data.
-- **Pivot Tables** for deeper insight discovery
+- **Pivot Tables** for deeper insight discovery.
-- **Charts** for trend and performance visualization
+- **Charts** for trend and performance visualization.

 ## Insights
 - Sales peaked in February and again in October, showing seasonal demand spikes.